ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 You can also ssh to one of the master nodes and execute `journalctl -f` to watch the logfile for potential errors.

-## Remove bootstrap server from conrol plane load balancer
+## Remove bootstrap server from control plane load balancer

 Once the installation has successfully completed, you must login to the control plane load balancer and remove the bootstrap server from the list of backend servers and restart the haproxy service.